Skip to content

 Florida

-Florida doesn’t offer discounted licenses for non-residents disabled veterans.
+Florida doesn’t offer discounted licenses for non-resident disabled veterans.

 Check the Florida Fish and Wildlife Conservation Commission website for the latest pricing and regulations.